■Shibamasa World

 ■Ichijodani Asakura Family Site

-About 530 years ago, in 1471, this is the ruins of a castle town where the Asakura clan, a feudal lord from the Sengoku period, ruled Echizen Province for 103 years over five generations.
+This is the site of a castle town where the Asakura clan, a powerful Asakura Family during the Sengoku period, ruled Echizen Province for 103 years across five generations, approximately 530 years ago in 1471.

 At its peak, the population is said to have exceeded 10,000, making it a magnificent castle town and flourishing with an elegant culture.

-However, the Asakura clan was defeated by Oda Nobunaga in 1573.We have closed the curtain on that long history.
+However, Asakura Family was defeated by Nobunaga Oda in 1573.We have closed the curtain on that long history.

 The first full-scale excavation survey was conducted in 1967, and the original townscape was uncovered almost completely.

-In 1991, four gardens within the Asakura ruins were designated as special national scenic spots.
+In 1991, four gardens within Asakura Ruins were designated as a National Special Place of Scenic Beauty.

-For other travel information on Fukui, please refer to "Fukui.com".
+For other travel information about Fukui, please refer to "Fukui.com".